rockyhotas/rockyhotas.github.io/_posts/2017-12-03-different-oss-different-vis.markdown

 The executable which is used in Ubuntu (and many other Linux flavours) to represent `vi` is `vim.gnome`, an edition of `VIM - Vi IMproved`.

+This is not the case for [NetBSD][netbsd-link]:

+{% highlight bash %}
+$ ls -l `which vi`
+-r-xr-xr-x  3 root  wheel  465503 Mar 11  2017 /usr/bin/vi
+{% endhighlight%}

+First of all, in this case there are no symlinks and `/usr/bin/vi` is immediately an executable.
+Its Ubuntu counterpart was called `vim.gnome` and has been presented before: but even when the name `vi` itself is used, there is *no* unique version of this well-known program.

-This is not the case for [NetBSD][netbsd-link].
-This OS uses the `nvi` executable: respectively, `nex` and `nvi` are “bug-for-bug compatible replacements for the original Fourth Berkeley Software Distribution (4BSD) ex and vi programs” (as specified in the `man vi` page).
+The `vi` executable used by NetBSD is a program also known as `nvi`: respectively, `nex` and `nvi` are “bug-for-bug compatible replacements for the original Fourth Berkeley Software Distribution (4BSD) ex and vi programs” (as specified in the `man vi` page).

 [netbsd-link]: http://www.netbsd.org